create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 ### SFFloat [in, out] **backShininess** 0.2 <small>[0,1]</small>

 Lower shininess values provide soft specular glows, while higher values result in sharper, smaller highlights.
+Interchange profile

+#### Hint

-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

 ### SFFloat [in, out] **backTransparency** 0 <small>[0,1]</small>

 How "clear" an object is: 1.0 is completely transparent, 0.0 is completely opaque.
+Interchange profile

+#### Hint

-Interchange profile hint: transparency \< .5 opaque, transparency \> .5 transparent.
+- Transparency \< .5 opaque, transparency \> .5 transparent.

 ## Advice